 - Resource-intensive backup processes - Requirement frequent or even continuous backup that is not resource-intensive .

 - Security breaches - Requirement to secure data.
 When moving data between sites, it needs to be protected from potential security breaches.
 A breach of data security, whether actual damage is done or not, can be devastating to your company's reputation, as dozens of large enterprises and government agencies have found in recent years.

-The Backup and Backup Retention policy is an 18 page sample policy that is a complete policy which can be implemented immediately.
+The Backup and Backup Retention policy is a complete policy which can be implemented immediately.
 Includes issues to be addressed in SLAs and proposes metrics to used as well as identifying best practices to be followed.